Skip to Main Content

 Amazing digital library of over 1,700 plays, 350 audio plays, and 150 hours of streaming video from theatre publishers and companies.
 Featured collections include the L.A.
 Theatre Works audio play collection, the Royal Shakespeare Company Live, critical studies and performance practice material, as well as plays from major publishers like Bloomsbury and Nick Hern.

-Feature Films Collection
+Feature Films Collection This link opens in a new window

 The Feature Films Collection offers hundreds of full-length feature films.
 This outstanding collection focuses on both current and hard-to-find titles, including dramas, literary adaptations, blockbusters, classics, science fiction, environmental titles, foreign films, social issues, animation studies, Academy Award® winners, and more.

-Flipster - Digital Magazines (LA)
+Flipster - Digital Magazines (LA) This link opens in a new window

 (LA campus only) Check out digital magazines using the Flipster app!
 AMDA subscribes to various magazines that users can access online or on their personal devices.
 Titles include the subject areas of the performing arts and entertainment.